2012–13 Sheffield Wednesday F.C. season: April

-In arguably the biggest game of the season, Sheffield Wednesday travelled to face Peterborough United in a late kick-off in front of the live Sky Sports television camera's.
+Sheffield Wednesday travelled to face Peterborough United in a late kick-off in front of the live Sky Sports television camera's.
 With some of the earlier results going Sheffield Wednesday's way the Owls only needed a point to secure Championship safety.
 However, if the Owls lost it would mean they would be one point above the relegation zone with one game to go.
 With Wednesday without both star men Michail Antonio and Jermaine Johnson, along with Peterborough having only lost once in eleven games, it was Peterborough who had the majority of possession in the first half.
 The first chance also fell to Peterborough when Dwight Gayle's out-stretched foot managed to get a shot-off which was only half-saved by Chris Kirkland and the ball continued to roll towards the net, but Miguel Llera was there to clear it away before anybody could get an extra touch to it.
 Danny Pugh made a great clearance after a cross, but then at the other end Giles Coke forced a good save out of the opposition goalkeeper to keep the scores level.
 A free-kick for the Owls then saw a scramble in the box that fell sweetly for Jérémy Hélan to volley, but Peterborough were putting their bodies on the line to block the shot.
 Soon the best chance of the game so far came when Sheffield Wednesday's corner was whipped to the far post and Anthony Gardner somehow headed wide when it was just a simple tap in.
 That was the last main piece of action of the half and as things stood the Owls were safe.
 Another half was still to be played though and when Gayle soon had a shot stopped by Miguel Llera the Peterborough players appealed for handball, however it was not given and replays showed it looked more like ball-to-hand.
 As Peterborough continued to be on top Anthony Gardner failed to clear his lines and ended up conceding a free-kick 25-yards out.
 Grant McCann stepped up and curled the ball around the wall and it hit the inside of the post...and went in.
 Peterborough celebrated wildly as it could mean a lot in a weeks time when deciding who would get relegated.
 As Wednesday went in search of an equaliser Peterborough still looked more likely to score as they attacked on the break.
 And when a dangerous cross was sent in and contact at all by Dwight Gayle would have doubled the score, but fortunately for the Owls he did not.
 As time ticked on Wednesday did not really threaten the Peterborough goal as they searched for the equaliser that would save their season.
 Then a corner with just a few-minutes to go was whipped to the far-post and headed into the centre of the box where several Sheffield Wednesday players were and several Peterborough players attempted to clear off the line, Peterborough did clear the almighty goal mouth scramble and that was the last main piece of action of the game.
 Peterborough United had pulled off their greatest victory of the season in the attempt to fight off the drop, but it meant Sheffield Wednesday were one-point clear with one game to go and a host of clubs could be relegated.